dx-games-1339/ironbound/docs_v30.md

 State transitions are driven entirely by numeric thresholds on the faction visibility value.
 The full generation rules, threshold formulas, and scouting mechanics are documented in Sections 4.3.1 through 4.3.3.

-Characters also have their own visibility value, which is not fixed.
-A character can actively modify their visibility by performing certain actions — for example by hiding, which raises the threshold another faction must meet in order to locate them.
-A sufficiently capable scout or a group that searches a zone long enough can still locate a hiding character, but doing so requires greater effort than detecting one who is not concealed.
+Characters also have their own visibility value, which is dynamic.
+A character can actively modify their visibility by performing certain actions.

 #### 4.3.1 Object Visibility Generation